 - In Divine Divinity you can use abandoned houses for this cause, or buy/rent one after solving a quest.

-- You can get a secret base in Pokémon Ruby and Sapphire and Pokémon Diamond and Pearl.
-The Gen III one can be made anywhere there's a marker once you have a Pokemon with Secret Power.
+- You can get a secret base in Pokémon Ruby and Sapphire, its remake, and Pokémon Diamond and Pearl.
+The RSE/ORAS one can be made anywhere there's a marker once you have a Pokemon with Secret Power.
 In Gen IV, it's in the Underground, the subterranean labyrinth under the Sinnoh Region.
 You can decorate it and interact wirelessly with other players/visit their bases.
 There's also the Pokémon Centers, which serve as this to all Pokémon trainers, especially in Gen V onwards, since the Pokémart was combined with the Pokémon Center, allowing you to rest up, organize your team, do shopping, trade/battle with other players (in Gen V) and change clothes (in Gen VI), all under the same roof.

 - Professor Krane's lab in Pokémon XD is a bit more straight example.